 Marriott Bonvoy Moments

 With the Hilton Honors program, you can use your points to redeem or bid on a variety of experiences in music, sports, culture, and food.
-Some of the options we found include:
+Some of the options previously offered include:

 - Tickets to Fitz and the Tantrums: 65,000 points